HyperUpscale/python-requirements-maker/README.md

 1. Activate the python environment
 2. Paste the file in the python file folder
-3. **python parserR.py** 'main.py'
+3. **python parserR.py** main.py

+ [Python] + parserR.py + [the python file you want to be parsed.py]

+T
-This will make the file parse the required packages from the file.
+his will make the file parse the required packages from the file.